AIAUSA/goaia-sportsperformance/_events/athletic-trainer-part-time.md

   * Training in AIA ministry materials
   * Monthly conference calls for equipping and planning
   * Assisting with recruiting, supply ordering
-  * Ministry Partner Development for salary, travel costs, ministry training, etc.
+  * Raise own financial support for salary, travel costs, ministry training, etc.

   **Impact the lives of high school, college, or even professional athletes**